google/rune/doc/index.md

 # ᚣ The Rune Programming Language

-A faster, safer, and more productive systems programming language.
+_A faster, safer, and more productive systems programming language_

 [See the language reference here.](rune_reference.md)